Inckpeney History, Family Crest & Coats of Arms

 In ancient Anglo-Saxon England, the ancestors of the Inckpeney surname lived in the region of Inkpen near Hungerford in Berkshire.
 Inckpeney is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.

 The surname Inckpeney was first found in West Berkshire at Inkpen, a village and civil parish that dates back to Saxon times when the village was named Ingepenne c.
 935. By the time of the Domesday Book of 1086, the village's name was Hingepene and was literally derived from the Old English words "ing" (meaning hill or peak) and the Celtic or Old English word "penn" (meaning hill or enclosure.)

 The manor of Pillaton in Cornwall which in Doomsday Survey is called Pileton, belonged to the Earl of Moreton at that time.
 This manor, about the reign of Edward I. was in the family of Inkpen.
 "It was afterwards the property of John Charles, Esq. of whose heiress this manor and that of Hardenfast were purchased by Thomas Moone, Esq. about 1620."

 Early History of the Inckpeney family

-Another 323 words (23 lines of text) covering the years 1217 and 1301 are included under the topic Early Inckpeney History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inckpeney research.
+Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Inckpeney History in all our PDF Extended History products and printed products wherever possible.